-Put a check mark in the box that says what is true:
+ck mark in the box that says what is true:

-MY USUAL CAREGIVER IS ALIVE.
+MY FATHER IS ALIVE.

-If his or her health was harmed in the pandemic,

-put a check mark here:
+If his health was harmed in the pandemic, put a check mark here:

-His or her address is
+is addr essis

-His or her telephone number is
+lis telep none number is

-One of the best things I know and love about my main caregiver is
+)ne of th e best things I know and love about my father is

-MY MAIN CAREGIVER DIED.

-If her or she died in the pandemic, put a checkmark on the line above

-One of the best things I remember and love about my main caregiver is
+One of th e best things I know and love about my father is

+One of th MY FATHER DIED.